 The fins and tails of the fish are not out of the risk.
 The growth of the fish declines, and ultimately they look ragged.
 Some fishes are more fragile to alkaline issues and can eventually die.

 Negative Impact on Calcium

-One of the main problems with a high level of alkalinity is that it interferes with the calcium uptake by the animals in the tank.
+One of the main problems with a high level of alkalinity is that it interferes with the calcium uptake by the animals in the aquarium.
 If the alkalinity is too high, there is a possibility that solids like calcium will precipitate beyond the water base and thus become unavailable for the inhabitants of the tank.
 This ultimately will hamper the growth of the tank residents.

 Excessive alkalinity does not only affect the fishes, corals, pH, and calcium, it is also responsible for causing some problems in the tank system.
-Higher alkalinity precipitates the calcium out of the water which in turn can coat the inner portion of the tank, the pump, the filters, and the heater.
+Higher alkalinity precipitates the calcium out of the water which in turn can coat the inner part of the tank, the pump, the filters, and the heater.